DR SALLY TOMA

-She continue to consult for several national and international NGOs working with refugees, victims of gender based and sexual violence among other populations at risk.
+She continues to consult for several national and international NGOs working with refugees, victims of gender based and sexual violence among other populations at risk.

 Sally currently works in several 'community care' private mental health clinics offering individual, couples and group sessions.

-She has a special interest, focus and extensive experience, working with women survivors of violence on areas like women's rights issues, emotion regulation, relationship issues and empowerment, from a Humanistic eclectic perspective.
+She has a special interest, focus and extensive experience, working with women survivors of violence on areas like women's rights issues, emotional regulation, relationship issues and empowerment, from a Humanistic eclectic perspective.

-She also has a deep interest and experience, working with clients with Eating Disorders, PTSD (trauma), sexual disorders and Personality disorders using techniques I adopted, integrated and tailored for various presenting problems and groups.
+She also has a deep interest and experience, working with clients with Eating Disorders, PTSD (trauma), Sexual Disorders and Personality disorders using techniques she adopted, integrated and tailored for various presenting problems and groups.